astronomer/astro-docs/ac/next/install-docker.md

     FROM quay.io/astronomer/docker-airflow:latest
     ```

-    To pull from a specific version, replace `latest` in the image tag with your desired version.
+    To pull from a specific version, replace `latest` in the image tag with the tag for your desired version.
 For a list of all image tags, refer to the [quay.io repository](https://quay.io/repository/astronomer/ap-airflow?tab=tags).

 4. In your project folder, run one of the following commands to download a default `docker-compose` file based on the database and Airflow Executor you want to use: